haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 Conceptually, it is not too hard to explain why this would work.
 Alice and Bob start off by sharing a pair of toy bits, and while they do not know anything about their individual ontic state, they know that they are in the *same* ontic state.
 Then, Alice performs a measurement to figure out the relationship between the ontic state of the toy bit that she is teleporting, and that of her half of the entangled toy bit pair.
 Say that she gets outcome 1.
 That would mean that she now knows that the toy bit to be teleported is in the same ontic state as her half of the entangled pair, and hence also the same ontic state as Bob's half.
 Now, since quantum states are states of knowledge, teleporation is a task where the goal is to *make one's knowledge about one system be applicable to another system*.
 If Alice tells Bob that she got outcome 1, then Bob would know that he doesn't need to do anything, and the state of knowledge on Alice's original toy bit is already applicable to Bob's toy bit.
 Similarly, if Alice gets outcome 2, then Bob knows that in order to get his toy bit to be in the same ontic state as Alice's original toy bit, he needs to perform the permutation that swaps his toy bit left and right.
 After the permutation, Alice's (or someone else's, since Alice does not necessarily know the state of the toy bit that she is teleporting) original description would now work for Bob's toy bit.

-Now, this protocol is still somewhat surprising, because there are six allowed epistemic states on a toy bit (excluding the one of complete ignorance), and still only two bits need to be communicated for Alice to teleport her toy bit. $\log_26$ is still greater than 2, albeit not infinite.
-Nonetheless, since the nature of teleportation is not actually transporting anything in reality, and is just about transferring the applicability of some knowledge, it is not very surprising that it requires less communication than is naively expected.
+At the same time, this protocol retains the flavor of surprise in teleportation, because there are six allowed epistemic states on a toy bit (excluding the one of complete ignorance), and still only two bits need to be communicated for Alice to teleport her toy bit. $\log_26$ is still greater than 2, albeit not infinite.
+Nonetheless, since the nature of teleportation is not actually transporting anything in reality, and is just about transferring the applicability of some knowledge, it is not *that* surprising that it requires less communication than is naively expected.

 ### What the toy model tells us